 Assumption \ref{assump:eigenvalues of factor component} ensures that the leading $r$ eigenvalues are distinct and remain non-crossing over the interval $[0,T]$, thereby excluding the possibility of duplicate eigenvalues.
 For statistical properties of sample covariance matrix eigenvalues, see \cite{hu2019high}.
-The specified eigenvalue gaps in this assumption guarantee the applicability of the $SIN(\theta)$ theorem; see \cite{fan2013large}.
+The specified eigenvalue gaps in this assumption guarantee the applicability of the $\text{SIN}(\Theta)$ theorem; see \cite{fan2013large}.
 Moreover, this assumption implies strong factors exist, resulting in a spiked volatility matrix structure in the diffusion system.
-While weak factor scenarios are interesting, they fall beyond this article's scope and are deferred for future research.
-Consistent rank maintenance ensures factor space stability.
+While weak factor scenarios are interesting, they fall beyond this paper's scope and are deferred for future research.
+Consistent rank maintenance ensures stability of the factor space.

-\subsection{Estimation of Efficient Price (Co)Volatilities}
+\subsection{Estimation of Efficient Price (Co-)Volatilities}

-It remains uncertain whether conventional volatility estimates are biased due to price staleness.
+It is not clear whether conventional volatility estimates are biased due to price staleness.
 To address this issue, we first briefly review the LPCA method and the estimation of systematic and idiosyncratic volatility matrices.
-Under the efficient price process $Y$ (model \eqref{eq:price dynamic}), the spot systematic and idiosyncratic volatility matrices are defined, respectively, as The integrated systematic and idiosyncratic co-volatilities are respectively, where $V_{ij}^c(s)$ and $V_{ij}^e(s)$ denote the $(i,j)$th entries of $V_s^c$ and $V_s^e$, respectively.
+Under the efficient price process $Y$ (see \eqref{eq:price dynamic}), the spot systematic and idiosyncratic volatility matrices are defined, respectively, as The integrated systematic and idiosyncratic co-volatilities are respectively, where $V_{ij}^c(s)$ and $V_{ij}^e(s)$ denote the $(i,j)$th entry of $V_s^c$ and $V_s^e$, respectively.